 photo credit: Benjamin Amure

-Engagement in the arts helps develop key skills such as creativity and confidence – skills that are crucial for young people to thrive in and adapt to the rapid-paced change of 21st century society.
+Engagement in the arts helps develop key skills such as creativity, confidence, collaboration, communication and critical thinking – skills that are crucial for young people to thrive in and adapt to the rapid-paced change of 21st century society.

 Since 2010 the arts have been squeezed out of the curriculum risking a two-tier system where those from underprivileged backgrounds continue to be deprived access to a creative education and/or career.
 We want to address this inequality and help make the arts accessible for all.

-- To help support the future of music in the UK
+• To help support the future of the performing arts and in particular music in the UK

-Through our growing music platform, we are helping to launch and sustain the careers of talented up and coming musicians.
+Through our growing Career Development Programme, we are helping to launch and sustain the careers of talented up and coming performing artists with a special but not exclusive focus on musicians.

-- Talented up and coming musicians in the early to mid-stages of their careers
+Our Career Development Programme supports talented up and coming jazz musicians in the early to mid-stages of their careers through:

-- Succeeding in a full-time sustainable creative career
+• Succeeding in a full-time sustainable career as a musician

 What role does music play?

 • The vast majority of our artists are trained in jazz and are inspired by everything from New Orleans, folk, afrobeat, hip-hop/grime, and Latin influences.